Connect with us

 READ MORE: Philip Gunn and Delbert Hosemann remain at an impasse on tax cuts

-Whether that solidarity will last if federal funds that could House members' local communities is put at risk remains to be seen.
+Whether that solidarity will last if federal funds that could help House members’ local communities is put at risk remains to be seen.

 Mississippi is one of just four states, districts or territories not to have allocated substantial amounts of ARPA funding to date, along with Idaho, Nebraska, Oklahoma and Washington, D.C., according to data collected by the National Conference of State Legislatures.

-The federal American Rescue Plan funds were made available to the state in part to deal with issues caused by the pandemic.
-Proposals are alive in the Mississippi Legislature to use the funds to help local governments deal with water and sewerage infrastructure, to continue to expand broadband and to deal with issues in state agencies, such as to help settle major lawsuits facing the state's foster care and mental health .
+The federal American Rescue Plan funds were made available to the state in part to deal with issues caused by the COVID-19 pandemic.
+Proposals are alive in the Mississippi Legislature to use the funds to help local governments deal with water and sewerage infrastructure, to continue to expand broadband and to deal with issues in state agencies, such as to help settle major lawsuits facing the state’s foster care and mental health systems.

 While legislation is still alive, Hosemann is concerned about whether there will be good faith efforts in the final days to reach agreement between House and Senate leaders on how to spend the money.